Pipelines

 Figure 2.
 Pipeline Stages

-Authentication Stage: In that stage you can use any amount of authentication mechanisms, to let heimdall communicate with the actual authentication systems.
-This may involve retrieving information about a particular authenticated principal, obtaining key material to verify the authentication information provided in the request, or perform some other activities related to authentication.
-This stage is mandatory, which means, at least one authentication mechanism must be specified.
-If multiple are specified, the subsequent ones are only executed if the previous either fail or were not responsible for the authentication data available with the request.
-The result of this stage is a subject object, which can then be used by the subsequent stages.
+Authentication Stage: In this stage you can define any number of steps making use of authentication mechanisms, allowing heimdall to communicate with the actual authentication systems.
+This may involve retrieving information about a particular authenticated principal, obtaining key material to verify authentication data provided with the request, or perform other authentication-related activities.
+The result of this stage is a subject object, aggregating all verified principals, which is then made available to the subsequent stages.

 A principal represents a single entity whose authentication data has been verified by a particular authenticator.
 In contrast, a subject is a higher-level construct that can consist of one or more principals and allows combining multiple authentication mechanisms (e.g., mutual TLS and a JWT) for a single request.